ananya023-2327/oops-all-cpp/README.md

     This command will compile the source file into an executable named class_addition, which you can then run.

-We Hope This Helps!
+I Hope This Helps!

-We trust that this collection of examples will be a valuable asset on your journey to mastering C++ OOP.
+I trust that this collection of examples will be a valuable asset on your journey to mastering C++ OOP.
+I will be updating as I continue expanding my own knowledge on the subject, so make sure to check back in for any new additions should you happen to need them.
 Happy coding and exploring!